Former National Westminster Bank

-The former National Westminster Bank in Spring Gardens, Manchester, England, is an Edwardian bank building constructed in 1902 for Parr's Bank by Charles Heathcote.
+The former National Westminster Bank on Spring Gardens in Manchester, England, is an Edwardian bank building constructed in 1902 for Parr's Bank by Charles Henry Heathcote.
 The bank is in a "bold Edwardian Baroque" style.
-It is a Grade II* listed building as of 25 February 1952.
+It is a Grade II* listed building as of 4 January 1972.

 The bank is built of red sandstone with a corner tower and cupola, Doric columns supporting nothing but ornamental brackets, and hooded gables.
 The vast plate glass windows designed to illuminate the banking hall are particularly striking, each with "a large round-headed window filling the width of each bay, with moulded head, scrolled keystone, and plate-glass glazing with enriched bronze 'ferramenta' including a horizontal mid-panel, bottom panels with stained glass, and arched upper lights with margin panes".

 The interior is "amongst the most opulent of any of the date surviving in Manchester, and for that matter, in London".
 The foyer has mahogany panelling, whilst the main banking hall is walled with green marble.
 The stained glass, some of which is original, and the ironwork on the exterior are Art Nouveau.

-The bank is now a bar.
+As of March 2025, the building is a Browns brasserie and bar.